 When was the last time you did a proper bent-over belly laugh?
 Or giggled so much you shed a tear?
 You know, like you used to at lunch break with your bestie or the first time you watched Ace Ventura: Pet Detective.
 Now think about the last time you said the S-word.
 Or the T-word.
 That's stressed and tired if you hadn't figured it out.

 Even if your dry wit and hilarious banter is off the scale, it appears the most we can muster up in return is a half-hearted smile—a light snigger at a push.
-After a 60-second self-assessment, I realise I too fall into this category, so when I heard that beauty and wellness mavericks Neom had opened up Happiness Schools in a bid to help us reclaim our sense of humour, I put my name on the list.
+After a 60-second self-assessment, I realize I too fall into this category, so when I heard that beauty and wellness mavericks Neom had opened up Happiness Schools in a bid to help us reclaim our sense of humor, I put my name on the list.

 Get the quick bullet points by scrolling to the bottom of the story.

 First off, you can forget stuffy classrooms: This is a 30-minute one-on-one session with a Neom consultant, and it all takes place at the back of its stores.
 Not in a treatment room but in a more discreet area that’s quiet, where you won’t feel ogled by other customers.
 Before I started chatting about my loves/hates and how I was feeling, I was rewarded with an herbal tea just for being there and a hand scrub using products from the signature Happiness range.
 Which, as a side note, smells divine.

 A mix of wild mint and mandarin, it’s immediately uplifting and took me to a sunnier place far, far away from Central London.